 The OCU Mail Center assists the campus community with mail services.
 Through the Mail Center, students can send mail and packages, as well as purchase postage using cash or Stars Cash.

-Each student residing in on-campus residence halls should address mail as follows, and they will receive a notification email whenever an item, either letter or package, is received.
+Students will receive a notification email whenever an item, either letter or package, is received.
+Mail intended for all students should be addressed as: